artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 We opted for using TypeScript to provide a type system to our React Native - I covered why inside [Retrospective: Swift at Artsy][swift-at-artsy].
 It's got substantially easier to use TypeScript with React Native since version 0.45 includes work from Artsy and [futurice][] making it possible via config settings alone.

 We choose TypeScript because of how well VS Code and TypeScript integrate.
 It provides an Xcode-like level of integration.
-Which, IMO, is a high barrier.
+Which, IMO, is a high baseline for expectations.
 It's definitely less polished, but it's Open Source - which is a very fair trade-off to me.

-The node community is great at simple automation, we have code formatters and language linters that will auto-fix your code as you press save.
+The node community is great at automation, we have code formatters and language linters that will auto-fix your code as you press save.
 We have pre-commit, pre-push hooks that are set up automatically when you start using the project.
 It means you spend less time thinking about trivial details that add up.
 It's wonderful.

 Debugging our code is still a really tricky problem, we initially had all our debugging set up inside VS Code but eventually it got reliable and people moved back to `console.log` or using the debugger inside Chrome.
 For what it's worth, the type of code we've been writing has been much easier to debug as it is significantly simpler.
 It's not been a pressing problem.